caserec/CaseRecommender/README.md

 - Item NSVD1 (with and without Batch)

-- Item NSVD1 (with and without Batch)
+- User NSVD1 (with and without Batch)

 # Evaluation and Validation Metrics